robin-a-meade/example-maven-oracle/README.md

 Above command will *resolve* the dependencies that are declared in `pom.xml`.
 The first time this is called, it will download the Oracle JDBC driver to your local repository.
-Subsequent calls will just verify that the JDBC driver exists in you local respository.
+Subsequent calls will just verify that the JDBC driver exists in your local respository.

 # Notes